Arkanthara/software_modeling_M1/tp9.typ

   -1
 ```

-== Defining C F G
+== Defining CFG

-Define the function that builds a C F G, from a program P. To make the definition easier, we
+Define the function that builds a CFG, from a program P. To make the definition easier, we
 advise that the function also takes as inputs ip and rp which will be the entry and return
-control points of the resulting C F G. At last, we will define $C F G(P, i p, r p)$; it should depend
+control points of the resulting CFG.
+At last, we will define $C F G(P, i p, r p)$; it should depend
 on the grammar that defines the instructions of the language.

 === Value Equations for Silly Program